 The Company's intention is to protect its employees and their families against adverse effects resulting from health-related complications.
-Consequently, as part of their total compensation, the Named Executive Officers participate in the Company's group health, medical, accidental death and dismemberment, short- and long-term disability and life insurance plans on the same basis as all of the Company's employees.
+Consequently, as part of their total compensation, the Named Executive Officers participate in the Company's group health, medical, accidental death and dismemberment, short-term and long-term disability and life insurance plans on the same basis as all of the Company's employees.

-Named Executive Officers' Salary and Incentive Awards for Fiscal Year 2010
+Named Executive Officers' Salary and Incentive Awards for Fiscal Year 2011

-For fiscal year 2010, in light of the challenging economic context, the Named Executive Officers' salaries remained the same as for fiscal 2009 and therefore were not adjusted to reflect market salary adjustments or the Named Executive Officers' respective experience in their current position, the evolution of their skills or their performance against expectations.
+For fiscal year 2011, the Named Executive Officers' base salaries were increased to reflect market salary adjustments and the Named Executive Officers' respective experience in their current position, the evolution of their skills and their performance against expectations since the last salary increase date of April 1, 2009 (see "Base Salary" above).

-For fiscal 2010, the Company met 102% of its financial performance target, taking into account adjustments (both positive and negative) made to reflect factors that are not under the executives' control, primarily market adjustments.
-Based on the level of achievement of the financial performance targets, the amount of bonus paid to the President and Chief Executive Officer represented 170% of his base salary and the amount of bonus paid to the other Named Executive Officers represented between 65% and 70% of their base salary, as presented in the NEO Summary Compensation Table.
+For fiscal 2011, the Company met 101.6% of its financial performance target, taking into account adjustments (both positive and negative) made to reflect factors that are not under the executives' control, primarily market adjustments.
+Based on the level of achievement of the financial performance target, the amount of bonus paid to the President and Chief Executive Officer represented 216.2% of his base salary.
+Based on the level of achievement of the applicable financial performance targets, whether at the corporate level or the divisional level, the amount of bonus paid to the other Named Executive Officers represented between 64.2% and 79.0% of their base salary, as presented in the NEO Summary Compensation Table.
 The base salary and bonus for the President and Chief Operating Officer of the Dairy Products Division (USA) were paid in US dollars.

-On April 1, 2009, the Corporate Governance Committee granted options to all the Named Executive Officers, with the exception of the President and Chief Executive Officer, pursuant to the Equity Compensation Plan and the option grant guidelines established for fiscal year 2010.
-The number of options granted to each Named Executive Officer represented 250% of base salary divided by the options' exercise price of \$21.40 per Common Share.
+On April 1, 2010, the Corporate Governance Committee granted options to all the Named Executive Officers, with the exception of the President and Chief Executive Officer, pursuant to the Equity Compensation Plan and the option grant guidelines established for fiscal year 2011.
+The number of options granted to each Named Executive Officer represented 250% of base salary divided by the options' exercise price of \$29.32 per Common Share.
 Options were last granted to the President and Chief Executive Officer in fiscal year 2004 when he was President and Chief Operating Officer of the Dairy Products Division (USA), as his interest in the principal shareholder constitutes a sufficient long-term incentive.